Home

 In practice, the mixing of raw materials is never perfect and there are always regions within the clinker where the LSF is locally a little above, or a little below, the target for the clinker as a whole.
 This means that there is almost always some residual free lime, even where the LSF is considerably below 1.0.
 It also means that to convert virtually all the belite to alite, an LSF slightly above 1.0 is needed.

-The LSF can also be applied to cements if (0.7 x SO3) is subtracted from the CaO content.
+The LSF calculation can also be applied to Portland cement containing clinker and gypsum if (0.7 x SO3) is subtracted from the CaO content.

 SR = SiO2/(Al2O3 + Fe2O3)